pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 - Infrastructure as Code
 - Cloud security

-Additional labs will be added as Linux administration and shell programming topics become more advanced.
+Additional labs will be added as infrastructure topics become more advanced.